The King of Queens: Blu-ray releases

-International versions/channels that aired the US version

-The international rights are distributed by CBS Studios International and Sony Pictures Television.

-In the UK, the show aired on Channel 4.

-Reunion
+Reunion and future

-In March 2021, a reunion table read was hosted on Facebook in memory of Jerry Stiller.
+In March 2021, a reunion table read was hosted on Facebook.
 The reunion was held to benefit Henry Street Settlement, a New York City social services, health care, and arts organization where Stiller got his start in theater.
 Series stars James, Remini, Williams, Oswalt, Valentine, Sullivan, and guest star Rachel Dratch all reprised their roles in the table read with Weithorn, reciting the 2003 episode "Cowardly Lyin'".
 The reunion was moderated by Sibley Scoles and also featured a video tribute to Stiller.
+In January 2024, James stated to The Kelly Clarkson Show, that there would be no reboot due to the death of Stiller.